Tasdelenn/voice-transformer/README.md

     cargo run --release -- --device <DEVICE_ID>
     ```
     Replace `<DEVICE_ID>` with the ID of your input device from the list.

+### Web Interface Mode

+3.  **Run the application with web interface:**
+    ```bash
+    cargo run --release -- --web
+    ```
+    Or with a specific device:
+    ```bash
+    cargo run --release -- --web --device <DEVICE_ID>
+    ```

+    Once running:
+    - Open your web browser and navigate to: `http://localhost:3030`
+    - You'll see a real-time frequency spectrum visualization
+    - The web interface displays both input (microphone) and output (processed) audio spectrums
+    - Data is streamed via WebSocket for smooth, low-latency updates
+    - The visualization automatically scales and updates in real-time

 3.  **Interactive Commands:**
     Once running, you can use the following keys to adjust settings in real-time: